 15.1.
 Introduction to JSON

-JSON (i.e., JavaScript Object Notation) is a common text format for describing the state of objects.
+JSON (i.e., JavaScript Object Notation) is a common plain text format for describing the state of objects.
 As it name suggests, its syntax is based on the JavaScript programming language; however, one need not know JavaScript to use or work with JSON.
-The JSON format is used in a variety contexts, including web application development, and software libraries and tools exist to help programmers work with JSON both inside and outside of the software they develop.
+The JSON format is used in a variety contexts, including web application development, and many software libraries and tools exist to help programmers work with JSON both inside and outside of the software they develop.

 15.1.1.
 Starter Code